TAUSIF

 Smart Parking System

 A camera-driven parking system handling 100,000+ vehicles across multiple lots.
-Zero double-bookings since launch.
-Postgres row-level locks fixed the race condition.
+Zero double-bookings since launch, after a Postgres row-level lock replaced application-layer concurrency.

 0